Youth Soccer

 The Skill Center is an individualized player development program where all players will have equal opportunity and access to all coaches within their program.
 Practices will be set up as stations so that players move from one station to the next.
 In doing so, each player will get to see all coaches within the age group and all coaches will see all the players.

 Players will have maximum contact time with the ball in training.
-Contact time with the ball will happen in game-like situations not in isolation.
+Contact time with the ball will happen in game-like situations, not in isolation.
 The training will resemble the game to ensure realism and guide decision making.
 Player groupings for the stations are based on like ability meaning that stronger players will practice with stronger players and weaker players will practice with weaker players.
+The grouping is fluid and temporary for each session.
 Such approach optimizes the development of each player.

-The concept of being a part of a team is not the most important part of the skill centre.
+The concept of being a part of a team is not the most important part of the skill center.
 Taking an individualized approach to development is the priority.

 Practices